decentology/Ethereum-FastCamp/README.md

 Probably this module will be relevant:
 DA001: Build sub-communities within the DAO you’re starting or an active member in.
 With our Tribes module you can develop different groups and distribute different roles and responsibilities within them for a more optimized workflow.
 You can even get creative and add personalized art that represents your creators, developers, admins or any other figure within these working groups!
 Smart Modules: Tribes (Ethereum)

+# Rengarajan's Idea
+### NFT's
+NF002 : To Create a NFT marketplace, which is intutive for the mobile users (Android, iOs) where they can do all their transactions via app.
+In addition to that we can  provide some customized notification for the users.